Polyvinyl-Records/polyvinyl-records/sale.md

 Next, select a Start Date & End Date

 Adjust Status to "Active" or "Inactive".
-If you've selected a future Start Date or want the sale to start right away, you can select Active and it will turn o n at the selected Start Date time.
+If you've selected a future Start Date or want the sale to start right away, you can select Active and it will turn on at the selected Start Date time.

 Select "Type" from the drop down options: